01 of 17

 14 of 17

 Urban Rooftop Spa

-It's no surprise that landscape designer Jeffrey Erb specializes in rooftop gardens, urban terraces, and townhomes—his clientele are primarily based in New York City.
+It's no surprise that landscape designer Jeffrey Erb specializes in rooftop gardens, urban terraces, and townhomes—his clientele is primarily based in New York City.
 This Tribeca rooftop was transformed into an urban paradise complete with wood decking, brick walls for privacy, a small pool with an integrated spa, a patio, and festive string lights.
-Plants include Japanese maples and expertly pruned yews.Continue to 20 of 21 below.
+Plants include Japanese maples and expertly pruned yews.Continue to 16 of 17 below.